edwardlanto/nextjs-blog/README.md

 SWR
 The team behind Next.js has created a React hook for data fetching called SWR.
 We highly recommend it if you’re fetching data on the client side.
 It handles caching, revalidation, focus tracking, refetching on interval, and more.
 We won’t cover the details here, but here’s an example usage:

+dangerouslySetInnerHTML is React’s replacement for using innerHTML in the browser DOM.
+In general, setting HTML from code is risky because it’s easy to inadvertently expose your users to a cross-site scripting (XSS) attack.
+So, you can set HTML directly from React, but you have to type out dangerouslySetInnerHTML and pass an object with a __html key, to remind yourself that it’s dangerous.
+For example:

+function createMarkup() {
+  return {__html: 'First &middot; Second'};
+}

+function MyComponent() {
+  return <div dangerouslySetInnerHTML={createMarkup()} />;
+}